VanAndelInstitute/lambdaR/README.md

 cd ..
 ```

-Unfortunately, if we zip the resulting build of R, it is a hair larger than 50MB.
+Unfortunately, even with this fairly restrictive set of options, the resulting R installation is a hair larger than 50MB when zipped up.
 So let's prune a couple things out we don't need.

 ```
 sudo -s